Hogan's Heroes: Merchandise and promotion

 In 1965, Fleer produced a 66-trading card set based on the series.
 Dell Comics produced nine issues of a series based on the show from 1966 to 1969, all with photo covers.
 The artwork was provided by Henry Scarpelli.
 Mad magazine #108 (January 1967) parodied the show as "Hokum's Heroes".
 An additional one-page parody called "Hochman's Heroes" took the show's premise to the next level by setting it in Buchenwald concentration camp.

 In 1968, Clary, Dawson, Dixon, and Hovis recorded an album titled Hogan's Heroes Sing the Best of World War II, which included lyrics for the theme song.
 While the show was in production, Crane, Klemperer, Askin, and Banner all appeared (as different characters) in the 1968 film The Wicked Dreams of Paula Schultz.

+Film adaptation

+Warner Bros. at one point purchased an option for a Hogan's Heroes movie and hired Peter Doyle to write a screenplay, but eventually let the rights lapse.
+In June 1998, Jim Burke optioned the rights from Rysher Entertainment, the rights holder of the library of Bing Crosby Productions including Hogan's Heroes, and in turn brought them to Paramount Pictures who'd experienced success with TV-to-film adaptations such as The Addams Family and The Brady Bunch Movie.
+In September of that year, Mel Gibson and Bruce Davey's Icon Productions had begun talks with Paramount to develop and co-finance the adaptation of Hogan's Heroes with Gibson as the potential lead.
+In September 1999, it was reported the rights had been acquired by Destination Films after Paramount decided not to pursue the adaptation, with a screenplay by producer Keith Samples that would be developed as the shooting script.
+In October of that year, Destination hired Ross LaManna to write the adaptation.
+In May 2001, Revolution Studios acquired the rights to Hogan's Heroes following the collapse of Destination Films and hired Dick Clement and Ian La Frenais to write the script.
+In November of that year, Revolution was reportedly developing the film with Imagine Entertainment as a potential vehicle for Russell Crowe.
+In 2019, a sequel TV series featuring the descendants of the original cast was reportedly being planned by original series co-creator Al Ruddy, Village Roadshow Entertainment Group and Rough Pictures.